-Regenerative agriculture is an approach to farming and ranching that rebuilds and enhances soil, water, biodiversity, and climate resilience by mimicking and amplifying the earth’s own natural capacity to manage and rehabilitate the land.
+Regenerative land management rebuilds and enhances soil, water, biodiversity, and climate resilience by mimicking and amplifying the earth’s natural ability to manage and restore land.

 Conventional agricultural and livestock management practices bear great responsibility for degrading land and drastically limiting its capacity to absorb carbon and to filter and absorb water.
 By restoring soil organic matter and capturing carbon in soil, regenerative agricultural practices substantially increase the land’s ability to absorb and retain water, ultimately reducing flooding and soil loss; mitigating drought; improving air, water, and soil quality; and offering increased yields at lower cost.